teetime-framework/TeeTime/src/site/markdown/download.md

 There are two simple ways to add TeeTime to your own project.

->Please note, that TeeTime's first official release isn't published yet.
-You can switch to the snapshot release or wait a couple of days.
-We are looking forward, to release 1.0 still this month.

 #### As dependency

 TeeTime is available through Maven's central repository.